onevcat/UniWebView-Docs/docs/latest/installation.md

 4. Other permissions.
 Depend on your use case, you may need to add more permission to the manifest file.
 For example, you may need `ACCESS_FINE_LOCATION` if you want to use location service in web view, or `WRITE_EXTERNAL_STORAGE` if you want to choose or capture a photo to upload (since a temporary file will be created in the disk).

+### Next Step

+Congratulations!
+You are prepared to use UniWebView in your project now.
+Please read [next chapter](/latest/using-prefab) to know how to use the simplest prefab way to show a web page.